ColinPitrat/caprice32/README.md

 # Comments or ready to contribute?

-If you have suggestions, a bug report or even want to join the development team, please feel free to use one of the many contact methods presented on the Caprice32 project page on SourceForge.net - see the URL at the top.
+If you have suggestions, a bug report or even want to participate to the development, please feel free to open an issue or submit a pull request.

 # Why another GitHub repository ?